Would you like to grow food for your family on your own micro homestead? What’s stopping you? Here are five myths that keep you from getting started.

 This article may contain affiliate links.
 Please read my disclosure for more info.

 When it comes to starting your own micro homestead garden, there’s no shortage of excuses.
 Believe me, I know!
 It took me a few years to get started because I was afraid of making mistakes or sticking out like a sore thumb in my neighborhood.
-I had lots of ideas of what I wanted my my homestead to be like, but when I thought about getting started, I felt overwhelmed.
+I had lots of ideas of what I wanted my micro homestead to be like, but when I thought about getting started, I felt overwhelmed.

 When something seems overwhelming, we procrastinate.
 Even if it’s something we really want.
 (Like that exercise program I paid for months ago and haven’t started yet!)

 Here are five misconceptions that—if we believe them—can keep us from having our very own micro homestead.

 Myth 1: You need a lot of space to have a micro homestead garden.